-- define Kolmogorov complexity of a string as the minimal length of a program that produces it (using some optimal programming language that makes complexity minimal up to O(1) additive term); - note that all n-bit strings have complexity at most n + O(1) (since a trivial program "print x" has about the same size as x); - note that at most $2^{-c}$ fraction of n-bit strings have complexity less than n-c, so this is a very small minority for non-negligible values of c; we treat members of this minority as non-random strings.
+- define Kolmogorov complexity of a string as the minimal length of a program that produces it; in this definition we use some optimal programming language that makes complexity minimal up to an O(1) additive term; - note that all n-bit strings have complexity at most n + O(1), since a trivial program "print x" has almost the same size as x; - note that at most $2^{-c}$ fraction of n-bit strings have complexity less than n-c, so this is a very small minority for non-negligible values of c; we treat members of this minority as non-random strings.

 This approach is consistent with what we said above about valid tests for randomness as simple sets of small probability.
-Namely, we consider a test that consists of highly compressible strings, and note that this test is universal in some sense (i.e., it is as sensitive as any other test, up to O(1)-constant).
+Namely, we consider a test that consists of highly compressible strings, and note that this test is universal in some sense, i.e., it is as sensitive as any other test, up to an O(1)-constant.

 Technically speaking, there is a result that relates complexity to the randomness deficiency in terms of tests.
-We state this result for a simple case (uniform distribution on the set of strings of given length; see [33, Section 14.1] for a more general statement).
-It uses a notion of conditional complexity C(x|u) of a string x given some u (an integer) defined as the minimal length of a program that produces x given input u.
+We state this result for a simple case (uniform distribution on the set of strings of given length; see the textbook [33, Sect.
+14.1] for a more general statement).
+It uses the notion of conditional complexity C(x|u)of a string x given some u (an integer) defined as the minimal length of a program that produces x given u as an input.

 Consider some integer function d(x) defined on bit strings.
-Call it a deficiency function, if it satisfies two requirements:
+Call it a deficiency function if it satisfies two requirements:

-- d(x) is lower semicomputable, i.e., d(x) can be presented as a limit of a nondecreasing computable sequence of integers (uniformly in x), and - for every c, the fraction of n-bit strings such that d(x) > c, is $O(2^{-c})$ .
+- -d(x) is lower semicomputable, i.e., d(x) can be presented as a limit of a nondecreasing computable sequence of integers (uniformly in x), and - for every k, the fraction of n-bit strings such that d(x) > k, is $O(2^{-k})$ .

-Such a deficiency function determines a series of tests for uniformly distributed nbit strings (for all n), where the kth test set for n-bit strings consist of strings of length n such that d(x) > k (in terms of the next section, $2^{d(x)}$ is a probability bounded test up to a constant factor).
-The second requirement guarantees that test sets have small (uniform) probability.
-The first one means, informally speaking, that the test is "semieffective": if x has some peculiar property that makes it non-random, then we will ultimately discover this property and d(x) will become large, but we never can be sure that x does not have properties that make it non-random (since d is not required to be computable).
+Such a deficiency function determines, for every n, a series of tests for uniformly distributed n-bit strings, where the kth test set for n-bit strings consists of strings of length n such that d(x) > k.
+In terms of the next section, $2^{d(x)}$ is a probability bounded test up to a constant factor.
+The second requirement guarantees that the test sets have small probability according to the uniform distribution.
+The first one means, informally speaking, that the test is "semieffective": if x has some peculiar property that makes it non-random, then we will ultimately discover this property and d(x) will become large, but we never can be sure that x does not have properties that make it non-random, since $d(\cdot)$ is not required to be computable.